 \subsubsection{GW170729}

-This is the most massive and most distant BBH merger detected during O1 and O2, with substantial support for unequal masses \cite{LIGOScientific:2018mvr}.
-In consequence, parameter estimation with different waveform models with higher-mode content has been performed in \cite{Chatziioannou:2019dsz}, and it is thus particularly interesting to compare previous results with the \phenX and \phT families.
+This is the most massive and most distant BBH merger detected during O1 and O2, with substantial support for unequal masses \citep{LIGOScientific:2018mvr}.
+In consequence, a first set of parameter estimation runs with different waveform models with higher-mode content was performed in \citet{Chatziioannou:2019dsz}.
+It is thus particularly interesting to compare our results with the \phenX and \phT families against these earlier results, and also against those obtained by \citet{Payne:2019wmy} through approximate reweighting of \phD results to the \NRHybSur target waveform.
 In addition, we test how posterior distributions for this event change with different mass and distance priors.
 GW170729 is also interesting since its recovered effective spin is positive within error estimates.
 Unfortunately the SNR is relatively low, at $\ensuremath{10.8_{-0.3}^{+0.3}}\xspace$ for \phXPHM and $\ensuremath{10.9_{-0.4}^{+0.3}}\xspace$ for \phTPHM.
 Only GW151012 has lower SNR within our set of ten events.
 Consequently, posterior distributions for GW170729 are relatively broad.
 We find that all eight versions of \phXPHM yield Bayes factors and posterior distributions that are consistent within error estimates.

-The more massive component is situated at the lower end of the pair instability supernova (PISN) mass gap, which is placed at between approximately $52$ and $133$ solar masses by \cite{Woosley:2016hmi}, see Table \ref{tab:PEresults}, with the edges of the hypothetical mass gap however uncertain.
-See \cite{Woosley:2021xba} for a more recent overview. \phTPHM, which provides the best fit to the data and recovers the largest Bayes factor, recovers the highest value for the larger mass, $m_1 = 57.3^{12.0}_{-10.9}\,M_\odot$, potentially situating it beyond the onset of the mass gap.
+The more massive component of the binary, with central values just above $50,\Msun$ from various posteriors, see Table \ref{tab:PEresults}, is situated near the lower end of the pair-instability supernova (PISN) mass gap.
+That hypothetical gap is placed between approximately $52$ and $133$ solar masses by \citet{Woosley:2016hmi}, with the edges however uncertain -- see \citet{Woosley:2021xba} for a more recent overview. \phTPHM, which recovers the largest Bayes factor, also recovers the highest value for the larger mass, $m_1 = 57.3^{12.0}_{-10.9}\,M_\odot$, potentially situating it beyond the onset of the mass gap.